onkarmane-source/nothing/README.md

     source venv/bin/activate
     pip install -r requirements.txt

-    in "/TODO/env/lib/python3.8/site-packages/taggit_serializer/serializers.py"
-    change line 6 to from "django.utils.translation import gettext_lazy as _"

     python manage.py runserver
     python manage.py createsuperuser
 </pre>
 Now the application server has started,<br/><br/>

-<h3>Every Functionality implemented in the code could have been implemented using various other methods.
-I have used methods which I felt would be appropriate</h3>
-To access anything in the api , one needs to be logged in otherwise it will raise Authentication errors.<br/><br/>

 <h4>To register using the API: - </h4><br/>